CloudMailin Send Email Message API

 Sending Email with an API Call

-If your Language / Framework isn't listed above then you can always make a request directly to the Outbound Email API.
+If your language or framework isn't listed above you can make a request directly to the Outbound Email API.

-You can also use any language / framework via SMTP.
+You can also send email using any language or framework via SMTP.

 Authentication

-Authentication relies on your username and password from you SMTP credentials.
+Authentication relies on your username and password from your SMTP credentials.
 You can find your SMTP credentials for both live and test accounts on the SMTP Accounts page.
-Your SMTP username is part of the path used to make the SMTP request: POST: https://api.cloudmailin.com/api/v0.1/[SMTP_USERNAME]/messages
+Your SMTP username is part of the path used to make the request: POST: https://api.cloudmailin.com/api/v0.1/[SMTP_USERNAME]/messages

 You then need to send your SMTP API Token.
 Authentication is via the Bearer token in the Authorization header as follows: Authorization: Bearer API_TOKEN.